AdobeDocs/marketo.en/help/marketo/getting-started/inheriting-a-marketo-instance/new-inherit-doc-1.md

   <tr>
    <td>Campaign Inspector</td>
    <td><li>Is <a href="/help/marketo/product-docs/administration/settings/campaign-inspector.md" target="_blank">Campaign Inspector</a> turned on?</li>
-<li>If not, consider turning it on to easily identify which campaigns are active, syncing with your CRM, and/or deleting records.</li></td>
+<br/>If not, consider turning it on to easily identify which campaigns are: active, syncing with your CRM, and/or deleting records.</td>
   </tr>
  </tbody>
 </table>